 You can also hover the pointer over the sender’s email address, click the arrow that appears, and then choose Add to VIPs.
 Learn more about Apple email accounts.

-When using Gmail, it’s easy to add email addresses to your contacts list.
+When using Gmail, it’s easy to whitelist by adding email addresses to your contacts list.

 Add the contact to your device-specific contact list to make sure you receive emails from them.